davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 horizontal translation of the Monterey plate "remnant slab”, beneath both the Coast Ranges and Central Valley.

-The future Crystal Knob eruption site sits above the Pacific-Farallon slab window ~50-100 km north of the northeast margin of the partially subducted Monterey plate [@fig:reconstruction].
-The narrow slab window segment east of the Peninsular Ranges marks the plate’s separation locus with the Farallon plate, which subsequently opened wider beneath the southern California region as the Farallon plate descended deeper into the mantle [@Atwater1998;
-@Wilson2005].
-From ~22 to 10 Ma, the Monterey plate, already coupled to the Pacific plate, diverged from North America.
+The future Crystal Knob eruption site sits above the Pacific-Farallon slab window, ~50-100 km north of the northeast margin of the partially subducted Monterey plate [@fig:reconstruction].
+The microplate separated from the Farallon Plate at ca. 22 Ma, forming a widening slab window segment east of the Peninsular Ranges [@Atwater1998; @Wilson2005].
+From ca. 22 to 10 Ma, the Monterey plate, already coupled to the Pacific plate, diverged from North America.
 This likely caused the underthrust portion of the Monterey Plate to be extensionally attenuated [@Bohannon1995].
 Coupling of Monterey plate rotation across the stalled subduction megathrust is hypothesized to have driven dextral transrotational rifting of the southern California borderland [@Nicholson1994; @Bohannon1995].

-As western Transverse Range crustal panels rotated to their current position at the end of borderland transrotation (~10 Ma), the Monterey plate was displaced northward along the San Gregorio-Hosgri fault system [@fig:context], which is on-trend with the outer edge of the Farallon-Monterey slab window [@fig:reconstruction].
+As western Transverse Range crustal panels rotated to their current position at the end of borderland transrotation (~10 Ma), the Monterey plate was displaced northward along the San Gregorio-Hosgri fault system [@fig:context], which is aligned with the outer edge of the Farallon-Monterey slab window [@fig:reconstruction].
 In conjunction with the sudden cessation of crustal transrotation, the Monterey Plate likely separated from its underplated extension.